Flamehaven LogoFlamehaven.space

 Paid entry

-Best when a buyer, founder, or technical lead needs a first clear answer before committing to a deeper review or rebuild.
+Best when a buyer, founder, or technical lead needs a clear first answer before committing to deeper work.

-A focused working session that turns a vague concern into a concrete risk memo, next-step recommendation, and direct view of whether a larger engagement is justified.
+A focused session that turns a vague concern into a concrete recommendation.

 • 60-90 minute founder-led session